15 Best Research Opportunities for High School Students in California

-In this article, we list 15 of the best in-person research-oriented programs in California that provide an immersive learning experience and enrich you as a scholar.
+In this article, we list 23 of California's best research opportunities for high school students, including research internships, research immersions, and research mentorship programs.
 The opportunities range from highly selective to fairly welcoming, and while some have a fee associated with them, others provide a stipend.
 There is something here for everyone.

 Subject areas: STEM

-Location: At the host institution's campus (living on campus).
+Location: At the host institution's campus.
 COSMOS is available across 4 campuses: UC Davis, UC Irvine, UC San Diego, and UC Santa Cruz.

 Program dates: June - August